real-ahmed-moussa/Projects-Portfolio/KubeTFX - Scalable ML Pipeline Orchestration with TensorFlow Extended and Kubeflow/README.md

 - Focused on **scalable orchestration, Kubernetes-native execution, and infrastructure-as-code practices** to bridge local development and cloud deployment readiness.

+## 🏢 Business Impact
+This project demonstrates how Kubernetes-based orchestration improves **scalability, reproducibility, and deployment readiness** in machine learning pipelines, accelerating the path from development to production while ensuring reliable, auditable workflows.

 ## 🚀 Features
-- ✅ **End-to-End Orchestration:** Automates ingestion, schema validation, data transformation, model training, and evaluation under Kubeflow Pipelines.
+✅ **End-to-End Orchestration:** Automates ingestion, schema validation, data transformation, model training, and evaluation under Kubeflow Pipelines.
-- ✅ **Kubernetes-Native Execution:** Uses Minikube for local testing of scalable, cloud-compatible workflows.
+✅ **Kubernetes-Native Execution:** Uses Minikube for local testing of scalable, cloud-compatible workflows.
-- ✅ **Modular and Portable Design:** Dockerized components with YAML-based configuration for seamless reuse and portability.
+✅ **Modular and Portable Design:** Dockerized components with YAML-based configuration for seamless reuse and portability.
-- ✅ **TFX Ecosystem Integration:** Leverages TFDV, TFT, and TFMA for data validation, transformation, and model analysis.
+✅ **TFX Ecosystem Integration:** Leverages TFDV, TFT, and TFMA for data validation, transformation, and model analysis.

-## 🏢 Business Impact
-   > *This project demonstrates how Kubernetes-based orchestration improves **scalability, reproducibility, and deployment readiness** in machine learning pipelines, accelerating the path from development to production while ensuring reliable, auditable workflows.*

 ## ⚙️ Tech Stack